• Products

 On this page, you’ll learn how public links work and, in particular, how secure they are.

-If you’re an admin looking for guidance on how to get started with public links, go to Set up and manage public links.
+If you’re an admin looking for guidance on how to get started with public links, go to Control whether spaces can allow public links.

 Public links ignore restrictions on who can view content in Confluence.

-Again, this means that adding a view restriction to a parent page won’t have any effect on who can view a child page that’s public.
+Again, this means restricting a parent item won’t have any effect on who can view the public link of a child item.

 Public links are controlled at 3 levels: